 Allowances also provide a certain amount of autonomy and privacy to the finances.
 This is important to avoid financial abuse or friction.
 As long as my dearheart stays within our agreed upon boundaries for spending, I don't need to know what he spends it on.

 There's practical benefits.
 As a result of privacy we don't need to get into fights about frivolous purchases.
-We also don't need to worry about breaking things during home repair – we can institute the "you break it, it comes out of your allowance" policy.
+We also don't need to worry about breaking things during home improvements – we can institute the "you break it, it comes out of your allowance" policy.

 Ideally you keep a separate card and checking account for allowances, which allows someone to accrue savings if they so wish.
 If you instead had commingled the allowance with other funds, it could be hard to tell how much surplus carried over from the prior month.